Installation ↑ Back to top

 We are unable to provide assistance with customizations/integrations under our Support Policy.
 For WordPress/WooCommerce customizations and custom integrations, we highly recommend Codeable, or a Certified WooExpert.

 Every product you add under the Bundled Products tab reveals a dedicated set of options.
 These are divided in two tabs: Basic Settings and Advanced Settings.

 Basic Settings ↑ Back to top

-Minimum Quantity and Maximum Quantity — Used to define an allowed quantity range for the bundled product: Customers are able to choose any quantity within the specified min/max range.
-Leave the Quantity Max field blank for an unlimited maximum value.
+Min Quantity and Max Quantity — Used to define an allowed quantity range for the bundled product: Customers are able to choose any quantity within the specified min/max range.
+Leave the Max Quantity field blank for an unlimited maximum value.

-Optional — Tick to allow customers to choose whether to include the bundled product in their bundle.
-This is a common up-selling technique.
+Optional — When enabled, customers may choose whether to include the bundled product in their bundle or not.

 Filter Variations — Makes it possible to make specific variations available for purchase.
 Applicable to variable products only.

-Override Default Selections — Used for overriding the default attribute values of bundled variable products.
+Override Default Selections — Used for overriding the pre-selected attribute values of bundled variable products.

 Priced Individually — Adds the price of the bundled product to the base bundle price.
 With the option enabled, a Discount can be defined.
 Both options are documented in the Pricing section.

-Shipped Individually — Controls how the bundled product is shipped in relation to the bundle.
+Shipped Individually — Controls how the bundled product is shipped in relation to the entire bundle (assembled or unassembled) when Bundle Type > Assembled is chosen under Product Data > Shipping.
 Documented in the Shipping section.